A number of different shapes and sizes of items

 15. What is your cancellation and payment policy?

-Payment is required in full at the time of booking to secure your sessions.
+• Payment is required in full at booking to secure sessions.

-Refunds are not available for unused sessions; however, rescheduling is allowed within the 6-month window.
+• Refunds are not available for unused sessions, but rescheduling is possible with 48 hours’ notice.

 16. How can I start working with you?